weaviate/weaviate-examples/nearest-neighbor-dog-search/readme.md

 4. Convert the images to base64 (python images-to-base64.py)
 5. Upload the encoded images (python upload-encoded-images.py)
 6. Run the test queries (python queries.py)
+7. Run the Python Flask application (python application.py) and paste in the URL to your browser